 Jennifer Eisinger proposed stick-on and insertable file labels, and a color-coded product line.
 She guided approaches to customer, vendor, and employee file organization.

 Randolph Rhett suggested extending the Monthly rotating system to two years in case documents are needed for filing taxes.

-Marla Dee encouraged FreedomFiler trainings for professionals, leading to the formalization of the FreedomFiler method.
+Marla Dee encouraged FreedomFiler trainings for professionals which led to the formalization of the FreedomFiler method.

 Elizabeth Staley composed a spatial worksheet for planning filing systems, a precursor to the Filing System Builder app.
 She developed trainings, authored templates for consultants, and championed a binder filing option.

 Colleen Warmingham suggested “floating” to describe project sleeves switching between Active and Resource files, while advocating for greater personalization of file headings.

 Sue Anderson dubbed “send to” to describe the blue sticker on a file tab, indicating to move documents to the Archive.

 Darla DeMorrow appealed for a “Vital Records” file, prompting the development of a flexible vital records system, using either (1) a single file, or (2) tagging specific vital record files.